Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Inner amenability

-We warn the reader that different notions of inner amenability coexist in the literature, see \cite[page 84]{Pat} for more information.
-We say that a locally compact group $G$ is inner amenable if there exists a state $m$ on $\L^\infty(G)$ such that
+We warn the reader that different notions of inner amenability coexist in the literature, see \cite[p.~84]{Pat88a} for more information.
+We say that a locally compact group $G$, equipped with a left Haar measure $\mu_G$, is inner amenable if there exists a state $m$ on the algebra $\L^\infty(G)$ such that

-for any $s \in G$ where
+for any $s \in G$, where